 - Plan your oyster to plate ratio ahead of time so you don’t run out of display space.

 I learned how to shuck oysters from Chef Laurence Edelman from Left Bank and have been passing down that knowledge to anyone who asks.
 I even taught my dad how to open them, and being the skillful engineer that he is, he immediately got the hang of it.
 My mom hanged back and just enjoyed the fruits of our labor.

 Step 4: Prep the Accoutrements

 I’m a naked kind of girl.
 As in I like to eat my oysters without any condiments at all.
 My parents, like many people, like a few drops of lemon on theirs, so that’s what we did.
 On occasion I enjoy drizzling a little bit of spicy and tart mignonette on top to liven them up.
-But seriously, try one without anything before you top them off.
+But seriously, try one without anything at all before you top them off.
 Do the right thing.

 Here are some tasty mignonette recipes to try out: